Rainstone: Music career

-With the hit singles like "Tell Me" and "Nobody" garnering huge International success, and creating a YouTube phenomenon with people from all walks of life copying their dance moves and catchy tunes; it cemented Woo S. Rhee/RAINSTONE's reputation in Asia as a highly sought after talent that brings a big and new sound to the cache of JYP Entertainment's music production team.
+Singles like "Tell Me" and "Nobody" cemented Woo S. Rhee/RAINSTONE's reputation in Asia as a sought after talent in the cache of JYP Entertainment's music production team.

 In 2012, Woo S. Rhee/RAINSTONE produced Wonder Girls "Like money" featuring superstar Akon and collaborating with Samsung in their music video.
 This was the first official U.S Single and in its first week of release the song debuted at number 11 in South Korea with 161,542 downloads.
 By the end of August 2012 the song was downloaded 583,737 times in South Korea alone, making the song one of the best-selling English-language songs of the year in Korea and as well as ranking #46 on top charts.

 Woo S. Rhee/RAINSTONE also had a chance to work with his beloved mentor Stevie Wonder and produced Wonder Girls "Wonder Love" released in Japan.

 Not only has Woo S. Rhee/RAINSTONE generated non-stop hits for the Wonder Girls but also took major parts in the careers of all his JYP Artist such as Rain, 2PM, 2AM, Miss A, and 15& and much more.
 For example, 2PM's "Heartbeat" was released as the lead single for The First Album 01:59PM peaking at No. 1 on the Gaon Chart.